MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-single-server.md

 # How to upgrade a single server management group

-When you upgrade a single server management group to System Center 2016 - Operations Manager or System Center Operations Manager 1801, all features that are installed on the server are upgraded.
+When you upgrade a single server management group to System Center 2016 - Operations Manager or version 1801, all features that are installed on the server are upgraded.
 Before you begin the upgrade process, make sure that your server meets the minimum supported configurations.
 For more information, see [System Requirements for System Center Operations Manager](plan-system-requirements.md).

 ### To upgrade a single server management group